The Book of Ruth: Boaz the Hero

 It was necessary for Jesus to become our blood relative in order to assume the role of our Kinsman-Redeemer

-- He also had have the ability as in resources...
+- He also had to have the ability in terms of resources.

 - Finally, a Kinsman-Redeemer had to be willing to do so.

 “I am the good shepherd.
 The good shepherd lays down his life for the sheep...No one takes it away from me, but I lay it down of my own free will"